Wellcome Trust Biomedical Resource

 How we work

-A new web-based request system has been implemented for submitting requests for screening analyses, accessible via the blue 'Submit a resource request' button below.
+A web-based request system has been implemented for submitting requests for carbohydrate screening microarray analyses, accessible via the blue 'Submit a resource request' button below.

 The NGL-based microarray system contains lipid-linked oligosaccharide probes, with a high content of natural oligosaccharide sequences, some of which are difficult to synthesise: the repertoire includes NGLs derived from diverse oligosaccharide sequences of mammalian-type glycoproteins, glycolipids, and glycosaminoglycans and those from bacterial, fungal, and plant polysaccharides.
 Natural and synthetic glycolipids are also arrayed in parallel.
 The repertoire is continually expanding in number and structural diversity.
-Currently, the number of sequence-defined probes is approximately 830.
-A comprehensive list of oligosaccharide probes will be available soon.
+Currently, the number of sequence-defined probes is approximately 900, of which 796 are displayed on the webpage; others will be displayed after publication.

-We offer microarray screening analyses to the scientific community with a modest charge of £200 per sample for initial screening analyses.
-When a series of samples are proposed for analysis or new probes or focused arrays required, we charge for recurrent costs which will be considered on a case-by-case basis.
-For more information please contact Professor Ten Feizi (firstname.lastname@example.org) or Dr Yan Liu (email@example.com).
+We offer microarray screening analyses to the scientific community using our broad spectrum screening arrays containing around 900 sequence-defined glycan probes.
+Focused arrays are also available, e.g. mucin array, sialyl glycan array, and bacterial, fungal and plant gluco-oligosaccharide array.
+Modest charges for recurrent expenses range from £200 to £500 per sample.
+When a series of samples are proposed for analysis or new probes need to be prepared charges are considered on a case-by-case basis.
+Please contact Professor Ten Feizi (email@example.com) or Dr Yan Liu (firstname.lastname@example.org) for details.

 Submit a resource request, Data and software